Marrakesh Weather October Averages, Morocco

 Dates for the diary

 A high point for many Marrakesh residents during October is the festival of Eid al-Fitr.
 This marks the end of the month long festival of Ramadan, during which faithful Muslims fast during the day.
 This three day festival is party time across the city and as it is a national holiday many services can be affected.

-Traditionally, locals will sacrifice an animal, a sheep or goat, and the meat is given away to others to represent Ibrahim's actions.
+Traditionally, locals will sacrifice an animal, a sheep or goat and the meat is given away to others to represent Ibrahim's actions.
 The date of this festival fluctuates as it is historically after the end of Ramadan and the completion of the pilgrimage to Mecca.

 This includes jumping, dressage and skills as horse riders.
 The Erfoud Date Festival is held in the beginning of October when the date crop is harvested.
-During this time, locals gather for a festival for dancing, music and food.
+During this time, locals gather for a festival of dancing, music and food.